EMDR Therapy Can Help Your Trauma and Anxiety

 EMDR has been proven to be more effective than standard treatment such as relaxation techniques or talk therapy alone.
 In a study done on survivors of childhood sexual abuse, one-third were given EMDR while the rest were given traditional treatments.
 The EMDR group had better results, scoring better than the traditional treatment group.
 In a study of 67 people with PTSD, the participants given EMDR had reduced symptoms of PTSD, anxiety, and depression after only three sessions.
 They also needed fewer medication and psychotherapy appointments.

-EMDR was developed originally to treat combat veterans with PTSD, but it has been found to also be effective for treating anxiety disorders, depression, panic attacks, and chronic stress.
-In one study, after people with generalized anxiety disorder were treated with EMDR, their anxiety symptoms were no longer able to be diagnosed.
+EMDR therapy was developed originally to treat combat veterans with PTSD, but it has been found to also be effective for treating anxiety disorders, depression, panic attacks, and chronic stress.
+In one study, after people with generalized anxiety disorder were treated with EMDR therapy, their anxiety symptoms were no longer able to be diagnosed.

 What happens with anxiety is that the anxious feeling is fed by an underlying negative belief and accompanying message that you tell yourself such as, “I am not in control/I must be in control,” or “I am not safe/I must be safe,” or “I am not perfect/I must be perfect.”
 Because the human mind and body are inextricably connected, to relieve the negative emotions, you must change the negative belief/message that fuels it.
 EMDR helps you feel and process the feelings in your body and simultaneously change the beliefs/messages while at the same time engaging in eye movements that simulate REM sleep.
 This reduces the emotional intensity of those thoughts, emotions, and bodily sensations so that your brain can start the healing process.